 Should you rent tables for a garage sale?
-Yes – if you don’t have enough tables or friends to borrow from, rent them.
+Yes – if you don’t have enough tables or friends to borrow from, rent them!
 Don’t throw everything in piles or make people dig through totes to find your goods.
 The easier you make it to find your items, the easier it’ll be to make a sale.
 If you do need to put things on the ground or on your lawn, use a tarp.
 I guarantee you no one will buy something that’s wet from morning dew or covered in dirt!

 Consider fun table clothes